mattdw/django-dps/README.md

 # Usage:

-You'll need `PX(PAY|POST)_USERID` and `PX(PAY|POST)_KEY` in your settings.py. (`PXPAY_*` for one-off payments, `PXPOST_*` for recurring.)

-Then:
+You'll need to add a few items in your `settings.py`: `PXPAY_USERID` and `PXPAY_KEY` for interactive payments and recurring payment setup, and `PXPOST_USERID` and `PXPOST_KEY` for non-interactive and recurring billing.

+Then, just call this function:

 `dps.transactions.make_payment(obj, request=None, attrs={})` where:

-* obj implements `dps.models.BasicTransactionProtocol` or
+* `obj` implements `dps.models.BasicTransactionProtocol` or
   `dps.models.FullTransactionProtocol`.

-* request is a request if you intent to make an interactive payment e.g. by redirecting the user to the dps page.
-If it's none, the function will attempt to find and use a stored billing token and make a non-interactive recurring payment.
+* `request` is a Django request object or `None`.

+  If you intend to make an interactive payment e.g. by redirecting the user to the DPS page, then provide a request.
+(It's needed to build fully-specified URLs for DPS to redirect back to.)

+  If `request` is `None`, the function will attempt to find and use a stored billing token (as described in the protocol implementations in `dps/models.py`) and make a non-interactive recurring payment.

-* attrs is a dictionary of PxPay or PxPost request parameters to be merged in to the transaction request to DPS.
+* `attrs` is a dictionary of PxPay or PxPost request parameters to be merged in to the transaction request to DPS.

+  This allows you to do anything, really, as you could override default parameters, provide credit-card details directly, specify a refund rather than purchase – anything DPS supports.